Back

-At Purrweb we are an old hand at mobile app development and we are here to help you.
-In this step-by-step guide we delineate what to do with an app idea.
+At Purrweb we are well versed in mobile app development and we are here to help you.
+In this step-by-step guide we walk through what to do with an app idea.
 Follow the steps and let’s make your app idea come true together!

 Step 1.
 Evaluate your possibilities

-Before diving into the process of mobile app development you’d better estimate your possibilities to make the app real.
+Before diving into the process of mobile app development process, are you ready to make the app a reality?
 Answering the following questions is the easiest way to do it.

 2. Should this app become the business of your life or remain just a side job?

-4. Is the idea worth such an amount of time and money?
+4. Is the idea worth the time and money?

 Step 2.
 Research the market

-If you have a mobile app idea, to set the ball rolling is to do proper market research.
+If you have a mobile app idea, to set the ball rolling the next thing is to do proper market research.
 Actually, this is the most important stage of the process because it will define all the following ones.
-A splendid app idea without appropriate investigation, development and marketing strategy is of no use and is destined to turn into a sinking ship.
+A great app idea without appropriate investigation, development and marketing strategy is of no use and is destined to be an uphill battle.

 But where to start?
-If you have an app idea, a good thought is to begin with competitor analysis.
+If you have an app idea, a good place to begin is with competitor analysis.
 Scroll down to learn the ways to do it.

 Analyze your competitors

-The next thing to push on is to make an analysis of existing apps which are similar to your app idea.
-As likely as not, someone has already launched such an app and you can learn from their mistakes or accumulate the best experience to make your future app perfect.
+The next thing to work on is an analysis of existing apps which are similar to your mobile app idea.
+More than likely, someone has already launched such an app and market research will help you learn from their mistakes.
 Moreover, the apps market is highly competitive — you have to understand what you are going to deal with before diving into it.
+A proper competitor analysis increases the chances of developing a successful app.

 💡Let us put forward a tip: choose the top-5 applications that are most similar to your idea for an app and study them thoroughly.